Lifting the Veil on the World Bank Group’s Lending Through Financial Intermediaries

 For years, the World Bank’s private-sector arm provided loans almost exclusively to companies and projects.
 Now, the IFC is outsourcing the bulk of its development work to for-profit financial institutions.
 Between 2010 and 2015, the IFC provided $50 billion to commercial banks, private equity funds and insurance firms.
-These financial intermediaries then invested the money as they saw fit, with little apparent oversight.
+These financial intermediaries then invested the money as they saw fit, with little apparent oversight from the IFC.

 The IFC has refused to disclose where most of these funds end up, so Inclusive Development International is following the money to answer this question: How does it impact people on the ground?

-The investigation tackled only a small portion of the IFC’s extensive financial-sector portfolio.
-Yet the results were shocking.
+The investigation tackled has only a small portion of the IFC’s extensive financial-sector portfolio.
+Yet the results have been shocking.
 The IFC is funneling billions of dollars into some of most notorious companies and projects in the world.
 The problem is systemic, and not limited to just a few cases.

 The projects come from a range of high-risk sectors, such as energy, agribusiness, mining , transportation and infrastructure.
 They are located in Africa, Asia and Latin America.
 The findings include some of the most notorious industrial disasters.
 Yet until now, the IFC’s involvement was unknown.

-Inclusive Development International, in collaboration with Bank Information Center, Accountability Counsel, Urgewald, and 11.11.11 , are detailing our research findings in a four-part investigative report, Outsourcing Development: Lifting the Veil on the World Bank Group’s Lending through Financial Intermediaries.
+Inclusive Development International, in collaboration with Bank Information Center, Accountability Counsel, Urgewald, and 11.11.11 , is publishing our research findings in a four-part investigative report, Outsourcing Development: Lifting the Veil on the World Bank Group’s Lending through Financial Intermediaries.

-We are also publishing a project database, which details all of the cases we’ve uncovered.
+IDI has also published a project database, which details all of the harmful investments that we’ve linked to IFC intermediaries.
 This will be updated periodically with new findings.

 IFC must stop investing in irresponsible financial institutions that fund destructive projects.
-And it must take urgent action to bring its financial sector investments into line with the IFC Performance Standards and the UN Guiding Principles on Business and Human Rights.
-We believe it can do this by taking the following steps:
+And it must take urgent action to bring its financial sector investments into line with the World Bank Group’s sustainable development mandate and the IFC Performance Standards.
+In order to achieve this, we urge the IFC’s Board of Directors to adopt the following fundamental reforms:

-- Individual appraisal, categorization, disclosure, and monitoring of all higher-risk sub-investments of financial sector clients.
+- Require the IFC to individually appraise, categorize, disclose, and supervise all higher-risk sub-investments of financial sector clients.

-- Requiring all of its financial sector clients, as a condition of IFC’s investment, to adopt a human rights policy that is aligned with the United Nations Guiding Principles on Business and Human Rights.
+- Require all financial sector clients, as a condition of IFC’s investment, to adopt a human rights policy that is aligned with the United Nations Guiding Principles on Business and Human Rights.

-- Scaling down its financial sector portfolio to a level commensurate with its own capacity to ensure that sub-investments comply with the Performance Standards.
+- Scale down the financial sector portfolio to a level commensurate with IFC’s capacity to ensure that sub-investments comply with the Performance Standards.